What's behind the claim that Head & Shoulders causes dandruff?

 Like all shampoos, Head & Shoulders washes away accumulated dirt and sweat.
-It goes further by adding an active ingredient that works in-between washes to protect your scalp from the cause of dandruff: Malassezia globosa.
+It goes further by adding an active ingredient, pyrithione zinc, that works in-between washes to protect your scalp from the cause of dandruff: Malassezia globosa.

-But the problem is that malassezia is an inescapable part of our environment, so it won’t just go away forever – it’s with you for life.
+But the problem is that Malassezia globosa is an inescapable part of our environment, so it won’t just go away – it’s with you for life.